datocms/old-website/src/docs/01_general-concepts/09_media-area.md

 ![Save and share a filter](../images/media/save-filter.png)

-One way to organise assets that we recommend is to **combine filters with tags**, both manually added and machine learning-based smart tags, automatically added on asset upload.
+One way to organize assets that we recommend is to **combine filters with tags**, both manually added and machine learning-based smart tags, automatically added on asset upload.

 You can efficiently tag leveraging the bulk tagging: